-The Fix menu allows to handle the functions related to the fix.
-MENU' + "ADVANCED SETTINGS" + 'ENTER' + "FIX" + 'ENTER'
+The Fix menu handles functions related to the Fix.

+➤ 'MENU' + "ADVANCED SETTINGS" + 'ENTER' + "FIX" + 'ENTER'

 5.2.1 FIX CORRECTION

 Turns On/Off the Correction from the positioning system.
 If the new Correction is calculated, but the Correction is not enabled, the ship's position is not changed.
 The default setting is Off.